rok-cesnovar/misc/README.md

 ## stan-talk-calibrated

 The slides and code used for the talk "State and evolution of Stan" for the Calibrated Webcast series by Generable.

+# expose-cmdstanr-functions

+A way to exposing Stan user-defined functions using CmdStanR and Rcpp.